rmsrosa/rode_convergence_euler/docs/src/examples/03-sin_gBm_linearhomogeneous.md

 ## Computing a higher order approximation of the solution

 As in the previous examples, the integral $\int_0^{t_j} \sin(Y_s)\;\mathrm{d}s$ and, hence, the exact solution, is not uniquely defined from the values $W_{t_j}$ of the noise on the mesh points.
 This time, an exact distribution for the collection of exact solutions conditioned on the mesh points is not available in closed form.
-Hence, we consider an approximation of an exact solution by solving the equation numerically, with the Euler method itself, but in a much higher resolution.
+Hence, we consider an approximation of an exact solution by solving the equation numerically, with the Euler method itself, but with a much higher mesh resolution.

 Indeed, the convergence will be estimated from a set of discretizations with mesh points with time step $\Delta t_N = (t\_f - t\_0) / 2^N$, for $N = N_1 < N_2 < \ldots N_n$, for some $n\in \mathbb{N}$, by comparing the error of such solutions to an approximated solutions computed in a finer mesh with $\Delta t_{\textrm{fine}} = \Delta t_{N_n}^2$, hence with $N_\textrm{fine} = N_n^2$.